 - Don’t hesitate or repeat the sentence.

-- Don’t add the extra words or letter apart from the original text.
+- Don’t add the extra words or letters apart from the original text.

 - Try to eliminate the ‘Umming and Urring’ while speaking.